Energy labels provide many valuable information about a product. Let's take a closer look at what kind of information is on there and what they mean.

 The main purpose of EU energy labels is to collectively cut the energy consumption of home appliances in Europe by doing two things:

 Energy labels include valuable information about an appliance such as the annual energy consumption, noise level or its capacity.
-In fact, it is like a little summary of all the things that you should consider when looking for a new washing machine.
+These little label cards are like a summary of all the things that you should take into account when looking for a new dishwasher.

-Here is the meaning of each rating and number in more detail.
+Read on to discover what each rating and number means in more detail.

 Annual energy consumption (kWh/year)

-Your individual washing habits will make a big impact on the actual amount of power your washing machine uses.
-Still, multiplying the annual energy consumption of a washing machine with the cost of electricity per kWh in your region will give you a good estimate of how much it will cost to run that appliance year-round.
+Your individual washing habits will make a big impact on the actual amount of power your dishwasher uses.
+Still, multiplying the annual energy consumption of a dishwasher with the cost of electricity per kWh in your region will give you a good estimate of how much it will cost to run that appliance year-round.